TritonDataCenter/rfd/rfd/0163/README.md

 - Presumably this daemon makes REST calls to AuditAPI.
   - compressed streams ideal

-Dropping of log entries is acceptable if the log rate is too great to stream to AuditAPI or if AuditAPI is unavailable for a long enough time that local buffer space is exhausted.  `cfwld` should make a best effort to keep track of the number of dropped entries and log that as conditions normalize.
+Dropping of log entries is acceptable if the log rate is too great to stream to AuditAPI or if AuditAPI is unavailable for a long enough time that local buffer space is exhausted.  `cfwlogd` should make a best effort to keep track of the number of dropped entries and log that as conditions normalize.

 Should we be logging rule add/remove/change?